StevenThuriot/uGovernor/README.md

 Add a torrent to the list by passing a hash.
 The torrent will be resolved using a magnet link.

 ##-addResolved [HASH]
 Add a torrent to the list by passing a hash.
-The torrent will be resolved using a torcache.
+The torrent will be resolved using torcache.

 # Private and Public Torrents